-Diana Li, from New York, New York, is pursuing a JD at Stanford Law School.
-She graduated from Yale University with a bachelor’s degree in ethics, politics, and economics, and aspires to become an immigration lawyer and advocate.
-She worked as a strategy advisor at the International Rescue Committee, a global humanitarian aid organization that assists refugees.
-She was previously an associate at the Boston Consulting Group, where she helped organize the firm’s pro bono consulting.
-In her free time, Diana volunteered as a debate teacher at Rikers Island jail and taught English to a Syrian refugee.
+Diana Li, from Brooklyn, New York, is pursuing a JD at Stanford Law School.
+She graduated Phi Beta Kappa from Yale University with a bachelor’s degree in Ethics, Politics, and Economics.
+Diana aspires to become a lawyer and advocate on behalf of marginalized groups, especially in the immigration and criminal law spaces.
+Before coming to Stanford, she worked as a project manager at the International Rescue Committee, a global humanitarian aid organization that assists and resettles refugees.
+Prior to that, she was a consultant with the Boston Consulting Group, where she helped organize the New York office’s pro bono consulting.
+Diana also volunteered as a debate teacher at Rikers Island jail and taught English to a Syrian refugee.
 While at Yale, she reported on local politics and economic development for the New Haven Independent and the Yale Daily News.
-As president of the Yale Debate Association, she won the American Parliamentary Debate Association’s Team of the Year award, given to the top two-person team in the nation.
+As president of the Yale Debate Association, she won the American Parliamentary Debate Association’s Team of the Year award (given to the top two-person team in the nation).